-At the time of inspection the property was found to be generally well maintained having due regard to its age and character, understood to have been extended and refurbished in recent years.
-A number of items were noted during our inspection, the majority of which are considered capable of remedy during a normal maintenance and repairs programme.
+At the time of inspection the property was found to be generally well maintained having due regard to its age and character with fittings internally on semi modern lines and the decoration to an adequate standard.
+Although not an exhaustive list a number of items were noted which included the following:-

-There is evidence of woodworm to the roof timbers over the kitchen.
-Confirm is guarantees are in place for previous treatments.
-In the absence of treatments the property should be inspected by a reputable firm of timber specialists.
+1) There is evidence of woodworm to the roof timbers.
+Confirm guarantees are in order for past treatments.
+In the absence of any guarantees the property should be inspected by a reputable firm of timber/damp specialists and thereafter all remedial required carried out to a fully documented and guaranteed standard.